 Microsoft .NET Framework 4 Support

-SQL Server 2016 Reporting Services (SSRS) supports the current versions of Microsoft .NET Framework 4.
-This includes version 4.0 and 4.5.1.
-If no version of .Net Framework 4.x is installed, SQL Server setup installs .NET 4.0 during the feature installation step.
+SQL Server 2016 Reporting Services or later (SSRS) supports the current versions of Microsoft .NET Framework 4, including version 4.0 and 4.5.1.
+If a 4.x version of .Net Framework isn't already installed, SQL Server setup installs .NET 4.0 during the feature installation step.

 HTML 5 Rendering Engine: A new HTML5 rendering engine that targets modern web "full" standards mode and modern browsers.
 The new rendering engine no longer relies on quirks mode used by a few older browsers.

 For more information on browser support, see Browser Support for Reporting Services and Power View.

 Modern paginated reports: Design beautifully modern paginated reports with new, modern styles for charts, gauges, maps, and other data visualizations.